Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 - Geography, *disambiguation*, *canonical reference*: See <https://pleiades.stoa.org>.
 - Hodological vs. Cartographic thinking; "turn-by-turn" directions vs. looking at a map
 - "Sexy Time" : Selection + Exclusion + Transformation = Map.
 How this might work for History as well.
 - Delphi and Oracles.
 Dedications and monuments as "evidence."
+Gifts to the god in the hope of getting a good answer.
 - Psy-ops in war.
 Arion and the dolphin.
 - Solon and Fortune (Cleobis and Biton)
+- Peisistratus, aristocratic families, a "third party" (and appeal to the people), P's trick of dressing Phya like Athene, P's eventual resort to foreign money and troops.
+Escalation of violence against the state by an ambitious leader.

 ## Reflection